-WCSA – On This Day – August 22, 2018 - The first patent for liquid soap was issued to William Sheppard in 1865
+WCSA - On This Day – March 30, 2019 – the first U.S. patent for a combination lead pencil and eraser was issued to Hyman L. Lipman, in 1858

 (Wcsa.world) In 1858, the first U.S. patent for a combination lead pencil and eraser was issued to Hyman L. Lipman, of Philadelphia, Pa.
 (No. 19,783).

 WCSA - On This Day – March 29, 2019 – John Pemberton brews the first batch of Coca-Cola in a backyard in Atlanta, in 1886